|Me on "The Screen" 1976. No runners just head down with "The Terrors" until the rope stops|

 - Yo Yo

 Carnivore.
 I was beaten to this by Fiona my wife.
 We climbed very many routes together and she was a pretty able climber.
 Sadly removal of the lymph glands on one side from breast cancer has scuppered that now!
 We lived in Duror when first married and I worked as a woodcutter.
 To say I was fit and strong would be an understatement.
 George Reid my regular climbing partner phoned me up to see if I would take the afternoon off and go climb "The Villains Finish" with him.
 I was away up the wood out of contact so Fiona offered to hold the rope.
-The back rope on the first traverse pitch jammed so they climbed the entire route on a single 9mm which is pretty necky.
-The Villains finish had a fairly big reputation for being brutal so good effort.
+The back rope on the first traverse pitch jammed on them so they climbed the entire route on a single 9mm which was pretty necky.
+The Villains finish had a fairly big reputation for being brutal so a good effort.
 To say I was pissed off would be an understatement.
-The monsoons came and winter and I had to wait until the following year to work off my frustration.
-I was in a hurry to get it done and I press ganged a young instructor at the Glencoe outdoor centre to be my rope man.
+The monsoons came and then winter and so I had to wait until the following year to work off my frustration.
+I was in a hurry to get it done and so I press ganged a young instructor at the Glencoe outdoor centre to be my rope man.
 So mid March in a snowstorm I stormed the first pitch.
-Linked the second two in a one'r and prepared for the overhanging crack that gives the direct finish.
-Good rock, but hanging out over big space it's an up out and right move with a stiff 5c pull onto the wall above where its a gearless runout to the top at a steady 5a.
-All in a blizzard.
+Linked the second two pitches into a one and belayed by Duncan Freeman below prepared for the overhanging crack that gives the direct finish.
+Good rock, but hanging out over big space it's an up out and right move with a stiff 5c pull onto the wall above then a gearless runout to the top at a steady 5a and while it had started to gently snow.
 Kev Howett and Dave Cuthbertson were on the crag that day dropping a rope and cleaning what is now a tunnel wall bolt classic.
 Kev snapped a photo of me which I have always wanted to see.
-I knew Don Whillans quite well as I played darts against him and Joe Brown at the Padarn on trips to Wales, and he was well known by Hamish.
+I knew Don Whillans a bit as he was often a Glencoe visitor first meeting him and playing darts against him and Joe Brown at the Padarn pub on trips to Wales.
 I never climbed with Don but I did climb with Joe who was a fairly regular visitor to Glencoe at that time.

 |Carnivore first pitch|